snd/zuvor/README.md

 i needed a programatic way to run those tasks in the most efficient order.

 i built *vorrang* to model and query the underlying [partial order](http://en.wikipedia.org/wiki/Partially_ordered_set):

+zuvor gives to the building blocks to do exactly that.

 browser?